Congratulations on adopting your new Puppy

 If your puppy goes off its food, he or she may have an upset stomach from the stress of entering a new environment.
 If there is anything else that seems of concern then please call Kellyville Pets or Sydney Animal Hospital immediately.

-Ultimately, your pup should be eating the Hills Science Diet Puppy Dry food exclusively, however in very few instances it is necessary to place the puppy on a temporary chicken diet to build up its weight before once again trying it on the dry food.
+Ultimately, your pup should be eating the Ivory Coat Puppy Dry food exclusively, however in very few instances it is necessary to place the puppy on a temporary chicken diet to build up its weight before once again trying it on the dry food.
 If this is the case, the first two meals should be solely warm boiled chicken.
-For every meal after this, a very small amount of Hills Science Diet should be mixed in with the chicken, and if necessary soaked in warm water, until finally, after 4-5 days the puppy should be back on 100% Hills Science Diet dry food.
+For every meal after this, a very small amount of Ivory Coat should be mixed in with the chicken, and if necessary soaked in warm water, until finally, after 4-5 days the puppy should be back on 100% Ivory coat dry food.
 If being fussy, do not offer any other options to the puppy, otherwise he/she will then realize if they do not eat the healthy food, mummy or daddy will give them treats instead.
 Be strict, and eventually the dog will eat it with no problem, which is more beneficial for the long term health of your dog.

 My puppy won’t sleep